Here's how to make your school better for trans students or advocate for yourself or your family.

 - NCTE and GLSEN’s Model District Policy, which includes policies that school districts can adopt to support trans students

 - Schools in Transition, a practical guide to help school officials address issues affecting trans students

-- This FAQ on trans students and restrooms, which addresses common questions school officials may have about restroom access--endorsed and supported by the American School Counselor Association, the National Association of Elementary School Principals, the National Association of School Psychologists, and the National Association of Secondary School Principals.
+- This FAQ on trans students and restrooms, which addresses common questions school officials may have about restroom access.
+It is endorsed and supported by the American School Counselor Association, the National Association of Elementary School Principals, the National Association of School Psychologists, and the National Association of Secondary School Principals.

 Key Resources from U.S. Department of Education